mo-dgc/Tent-Controller/installer/installers.md

 To add additional OS support, use the following guidelines:

-Should be named ```install.DISTRO.sh```.
+Should be named ```install.os.DISTRO.sh```.

-Should do any hardware/platform specific set up tasks (mainly for embedded and SBC - Raspbian, C.H.I.P., etc).

-Should install the required software packages:
+Should do any OS specific set up tasks and install the required software packages:

 * Git
 * Python 3 w/Pip